 - Click Color by on the x-axis and choose TYPE.

 - Click the Chart statistics button in the card toolbar and choose Linear.
 Close the Chart statistics pane.

 - Click the Enable cross filters button on the scatter plot.
 A cross filter allows you to quickly filter data on a card by making a selection on a different card.

 - Click Private For-Profit on the map legend.
 The for-profit colleges are selected on the map and bar chart, and the scatter plot is filtered to show only for-profit schools.

-- Select Private Nonprofit, then Public on the map legend and take note of the R² values of each college type.
+- Select Private Nonprofit, and then select Public on the map legend and take note of the R² values of each college type.

 - Save your workbook.
-If you want to continue to the Solve a spatial problem lesson, then leave the workbook open.
-Otherwise, return to the Workbooks page using the My Workbooks button or exit Insights.
+If you want to continue to the Solve a spatial problem lesson, leave the workbook open.
+Otherwise, return to the home page using the Home button or exit Insights.

 If your scatter plot is displaying the fields on the wrong axes, you can change them using the Switch axes button .